Yolwoocle/Morpion/README.md

 The second one just want to win the game...
 And the third is... the one you can't defeat.

-You'll all details in the main program, with comments in french/.
+You'll find all details in the main program, with comments in french/.